karenlarkina/UTOPIA-WebApp/README.md

 # UTOPIA-WebApp

-The UTOPIA web app is an interactive tool that enables users to explore the fate of microplastics across environmental compartments interactively within a unit world framework.
+The UTOPIA web app is an interactive tool that enables users to explore the fate of microplastics across environmental compartments interactively within the UTOPIA unit world framework.
+The model code used in the web-app matches the UTOPIA model release: [v1.0-webapp](https://github.com/microplastics-cluster/UTOPIA_model/releases/tag/v1.0-webapp).

 The User can select Microplastic properties as well and design emission scenarios via selection of the receiving compartment of emissions, selecting a flow of emissions, and the size and microplastic aggregation state for emission.